Spiritual Life Insurance

 What could be more important?

 We extend faith to many things we do not fully understand.
 I humbly submit that we can only understand God to the degree that he reveals himself to us.
 We learn most about God in the person of Jesus, for that is how he has revealed himself in our time.
+I can read the Bible for a lifetime and I will barely scratch the surface of understanding an infinite God.
+I think it took God revealing himself in human form for me to really be able to relate to Jesus.

 If the Bible is the contract of eternal life and death, the contract we have been given to examine and reject or accept....have you studied it for yourself?

 Finally, if you accept that Bible as God's revelation to humanity, Jesus cannot be contained and reduced to a human who lived and died 2000 years ago, or a dead teacher or prophet to be respected.
 The claim is he rose from the dead, and is the living God in Heaven today--alive and at work in this world today through his Followers, the Church.
+That is enough for me to believe for a lifetime.

 NO ONE IS GOOD ENOUGH TO DESERVE HEAVEN